lowtze/latin-books/Julia - Reed/Reed - Julia.md

 Libri Sibyllini � Sibylline books
 � books of prophecy possessed
-by the Romans.
+by the Rōmāns.

-modus, -i, m. � manner, method : mod� � after the manner of.
+modus, -i, m. � manner, method: mod� � after the manner of.

 nihil�magis � none the more.